javierhf/pub-technical-write-me/docs/articles/index-1.md

 **According to Wikipedia, the Single-Responsibility Principle (SRP) is:**

-> a computer programming principle that states that "A module should be responsible to one, and only one, actor."

 **This term was created by Robert C. Martin** who expresses the principle as: